hashicorp/terraform-website/content/source/docs/cloud/sentinel/integrate-vcs.html.md

 ### Importing Resources

-If your TFE organization already has some policies or policy sets, make sure to include them when writing your Terraform configuration.
+If your organization already has some policies or policy sets, make sure to include them when writing your Terraform configuration.

 To bring the old resources under management, you can either delete them and let Terraform re-create them, or [import them into the Terraform state][import].

-To import existing resources into your TFE workspace, you must configure [the `atlas` backend](/docs/backends/types/terraform-enterprise.html) and run `terraform import` on your local workstation.
-Be sure to import resources **after** you have created a TFE workspace for managing policies, but **before** you have performed any runs in that workspace.
+To import existing resources into your workspace, you must configure [the `atlas` backend](/docs/backends/types/terraform-enterprise.html) and run `terraform import` on your local workstation.
+Be sure to import resources **after** you have created a workspace for managing policies, but **before** you have performed any runs in that workspace.

 For the specific import syntax to use, see the documentation for [the `tfe_sentinel_policy` resource][tfe_sentinel_policy] and [the `tfe_policy_set` resource][tfe_policy_set].
-You can find policy and policy set IDs in the URL bar when viewing them in TFE.
+You can find policy and policy set IDs in the URL bar when viewing them in Terraform Cloud.

 ~> **Important:** [The `remote` backend](/docs/backends/types/remote.html) does not currently support the `terraform import` command.
 If you plan to import, configure [the `atlas` backend](/docs/backends/types/terraform-enterprise.html) instead.

-## TFE Workspace
+## Workspace

 [inpage_workspace]: #tfe-workspace

-Create a [new TFE workspace](../workspaces/creating.html) linked to to your policy management repo.
+Create a [new workspace](../workspaces/creating.html) linked to to your policy management repo.

 -> **Note:** This workspace doesn't have to belong to the organization whose policies it manages.
-If you use multiple TFE organizations, one of them can manage policies for the others.
+If you use multiple organizations, one of them can manage policies for the others.

 Before performing any runs, go to the workspace's "Variables" page and set the following Terraform variables (using whichever names you used in the configuration):

-- `tfe_token` (mark as "Sensitive") — A TFE API token that can manage your organization's Sentinel policies.
+- `tfe_token` (mark as "Sensitive") — A Terraform Cloud API token that can manage your organization's Sentinel policies.
 This token must be one of the following:
     - The [organization token][] (recommended)
     - The [team token][] for the [owners team][]
     - A [user token][] from a member of the owners team
 - `tfe_organization` — The name of the organization you want to manage policies for.
-- `tfe_hostname` — The hostname of your TFE instance.
+- `tfe_hostname` — The hostname of your Terraform Enterprise instance.

 Once the variables are configured, you can queue a Terraform run to begin managing policies.